subversive-eu/hugo-subversive/content/posts/installation.md

 ## Home Page

 * If you want to introduce your website :
-    Do not touch.
+ * Do not touch in params:
     homeInfoParams:
         Title: Hi there wave
         Content: Can be Info, links, about...

-* If you just want a list of post, delete it in config.yml
+* If you just want a list of post + Title, delete it in config.yml

 ---